 LOOMIA is founded by Forbes’ “30 Under 30” Maddy Maxey.
 As Technical Lead on the project Madison Maxey said: “Consumers are increasingly spending time on and around connected devices such as the phones in their pockets or the appliances in their homes.
 LOOMIA set out to network the products we love, giving power to users for the data they create, as well as an opportunity to earn value.
 LOOMIA envisions a world in which these once ‘dumb’ materials — consumer goods — actually work for the consumer, and that vision will now become a reality with the LOOMIA Platform.”

-Founding editor-in-chief & WearableTechStylist of FashNerd.com has worked in the fashion industry for over 14 years.
-She is currently one of the leading influencers speaking and writing about the merger of fashion with technology and wearable technology.
-She also contributes to other digital news sites like Wareable.
+Founding editor-in-chief & WearableTechStylist of FashNerd.com, Muchaneta has worked in the fashion industry for over 14 years.
+She is currently one of the leading influencers speaking and writing about the merger of fashion with technology and wearable technology and a regular contributor to digital news sites like Wareable.